-Depression has been a longstanding presence in our world, affecting individuals across generations.
+Depression has long been present in our world, affecting individuals across generations.
 While some individuals openly discuss their struggles with depression, others feel a sense of shame surrounding it.

 struggles with depression,